1901 Vine Street

 Philadelphia, PA 19103

 The Libraries Are Appreciated: An exhibition that takes its name from the 1943 Jacob Lawrence painting that honors the library’s active role in providing free education for all.
-In celebration of Black History Month, the selection focuses on the work of African American artists.
+The selection focuses on the work of African American artists and displays a wide range of resources, including archival material from its research files, books from its vault and periodicals from the collections stored offsite, in the Regional Operations Center.

 Now through Tue, May 1, 9:00 P.M.